 - Can be designed for an extensive variety of uses – games, business efficiency applications, media applications, time administration, and others.
 Some of the more unpredictable and realistic intensive functionality can’t be conveyed over Web Apps.

 - Can function without Internet availability – once installed the application resides on the gadget and does not require a signal to work.
-Magnificent when you’re in the subway and need to slash some fruits.
+It's magnificent when you’re in the subway and need to slash some fruits.

 - Can straightforwardly collaborate with mobile gadget peripherals such as the camera, GPS, and touchscreen.